kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 - The max ADC frequency is 500kHz, I have changed it to 480kHz (close to the original) to make the divisions "rounded".
 - The ADC for audio reception has frequency of 16kHz (close to the original).
 I have tested higher frequencies, but the time became critical, without so much benefit.
 - The max ADC frequency for each sample = 480kHz / 3 = 160kHz   (because there is only one internal ADC used to read the 3 inputs in sequence).
-- With 160kHz of samples, we can see 80kHz range after the FFT, but if we apply Hilbert to get the lower band and the upper band, we get two bands of 80kHz, one above and one below the center frequency.
+- With 160kHz of samples, we can see 80kHz range after the FFT, but applying Hilbert to get the lower band and the upper band, we get two bands of 80kHz, above and below the center frequency.
 - There is no time to process each sample at 160kHz and generate the "live" audio, so I use this method:
     Set the DMA to receive 10 samples of each ADC input (10 x 3 = 30) and generate an interrupt.
-    So, we get 16kHz interrupts with 10 x 3 samples to deal.
+    So, we get 16kHz interrupts with 10 x 3 samples to deal.<br>
-    For audio, we need only one sample at each interruption of 16kHz, but to improve the signal, I made an average from the last 10 samples to deliver to audio task (this is also a low pass filter).
+    For audio, we need only one sample at each interruption of 16kHz.
+At this point, there is a low pass filter to remove any frequency above 8kHz.<br>
     For FFT, we need all samples (raw samples), so they are copied to a FFT buffer for later use.
 - There is also no time to process the samples and run the audio receiver part at 16kHz, so I chose to split it.
-The interrupt and buffer/average part is done at Core1, and the audio original reception is in the Core0.
+The interrupt and buffer/filter part is done at Core1, and the audio original reception is in the Core0.
-- Every 16kHz interrupt, after average the I, Q and MIC, these samples are passed to Core0 to follow the audio reception tasks.
+- Every 16kHz interrupt, after filtering the I, Q and MIC, these samples are passed to Core0 to follow the audio reception tasks.
 - For the waterfall, when we have received 320 I and Q samples, it stops filling the buffer and indicates to the Core1 main loop to process FFT/Hilbert for a new graphic line.
 - The original processes run at Core0, every 100ms.
-- There is a digital low pass filter FIR implemented at the code (in the original too) that will give the passband we want for audio.
+- There is a digital low pass filter FIR implemented at the code (like the original) that will give the passband we want for audio.
   This filter was calculated with the help of this site:  http://t-filter.engineerjs.com/ The dificulty is that the number of filter taps can not be high (there is no much time to process it), so the filter must be chosen carefully.
 - Please consider that this waterfall is not perfect, I had to let go of some rules to make it.
-- Block diagram at "Arduino_uSDR_Pico_FFT.png".
+- Block diagram at "Arduino_uSDR_Pico_FFT.png":

 ![Block diagram](Arduino_uSDR_Pico_FFT.png)

-### Nyquist considerations:
+### ADC Aliasing filter considerations:
 **Input:** We sample each signal I, Q and MIC at 160kHz, so it is necessary to have a hardware low pass filter for 80kHz on each input (anti-aliasing filter).
 If the input filter is set to lower than 80kHz, the waterfall will show less than +-80kHz of signals.
-If the input filter is set to higher then 80kHz, the audio and the waterfall could peek some signals greater than 80kHz and treat them as lower than 80kHz (this is the aliasing problem).<br>
+If the input filter is set to higher then 80kHz, the audio and the waterfall could peek some signals greater than 80kHz and treat them as lower than 80kHz (this is the ADC aliasing problem).<br>
 **Output:** We deliver an audio signal at 16kHz sample frequency, so we need a hardware low pass filter for less than 8kHz at the output.
-The sample frequency will be present and needs to be removed as it is an audio frequency.
+The sample frequency will be present and needs to be removed as it is also an audio frequency.

 ## Microcontroller RP2040 notes: